DoD-Platform-One/bigbang/docs/guides/deployment-scenarios/quickstart.md

 ## Step 12: Edit Your Workstation’s Hosts File To Access the Web Pages Hosted on the Big Bang Cluster

-Run the following command, which is the short hand equivalent of `kubectl get virtualservices --all-namespaces` to see a list of websites you'll need to add to your hosts file
+Run the following command, which is the short hand equivalent of `kubectl get virtualservices --all-namespaces` to see a list of websites you'll need to add to your hosts file.

 ```shell
 kubectl get vs -A